-Our largest aerospace and defense customers include Airbus, Boeing, General Electric, Safran, Lockheed Martin, U.S. Department of Defense and various aftermarket distributors including Wesco Aircraft, Dixie Aerospace, National Precision Bearing and W.S.
-Wilson Corporation.
+Our largest aerospace customers include Airbus, Boeing, General Electric, Lockheed Martin, Safran, U.S. Department of Defense and various aftermarket distributors including National Precision Bearing, Wencor Group and Wesco Aircraft.
 We believe our strong relationships with OEMs help drive our aftermarket sales since a portion of OEM sales are ultimately intended for use as replacement parts.
-We believe that growth and margin expansion in this market will be driven primarily by expanding our international presence, new commercial aircraft introductions, new products, and the refurbishment and maintenance of existing commercial aircraft.
+We believe that growth and margin expansion in this market will be driven primarily by expanding our international presence, new commercial aircraft introductions, new products, and the refurbishment and maintenance of existing commercial and military aircraft.

-In fiscal 2015, 3.0% of our net sales were made directly, and we estimate that approximately an additional 16.5% of our net sales were made indirectly, to the U.S. government.
+In fiscal 2016, 4.0% of our net sales were made directly, and we estimate that approximately an additional 18.0% of our net sales were made indirectly, to the U.S. government.
 These contracts or subcontracts may be subject to renegotiation of profit or termination of contracts at the election of the government.
 We, based on experience, believe that no material renegotiations or refunds will be required.
 See Part I, Item 1A.
 "Risk Factors - Future reductions or changes in U.S. government spending could negatively affect our business."